vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 </a>

 <br>
-{{imgBasket}}Otherwise you can also buy this cheaper version where you need to solder the pins
+{{imgBasket}}Otherwise, you can also buy this cheaper version where you need to solder the pins
 <a href="https://s.click.aliexpress.com/e/_okQAZSO" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/4ss4zEb#ad" target="_blank"> (Amazon US)</a>
 <a href="https://amzn.to/3XUVXsB#ad" target="_blank"> (Amazon NL)</a>